1) Barup Sø

 Hejrede Sø - bird-hide on the western bank.
 Photo: Lars Munk

 There are four lakes at Maribo: Søndersø, Røgbølle Sø and Hejrede Sø south-east of the town and the smaller Nørresø situated north-west of the town and split in two by the motorway embankment.
 In contrast to the rest of Lolland, which is flat and cultivated, the area is fairly hilly and covered with fields and woods.
 The landscape here was formed by melting ice after the last ice age.
 This has created the lakes, that have winding coastlines with inlets, promontories and islets.
 They are surrounded by reedbeds, grazed meadows and woodland.
+Unfortunately, the quality of the water in the lakes is unsatisfactory.

 White-tailed eagle have bred successfully at the Maribo lakes every year since 1997.
 The nesting tree broke in a storm in 1999, after which the eagles built two new nests in the same part of the wood.
 There are always both old and young eagles at the lakes.
 The best chance of seeing them is at the meadows next to Søholtvej or from the bird hide between Søndersø and Hejrede Sø.